silicon-heaven/shv-doc/src/rpcmethods.md

 ### Notifications filtering

-Devices send regularly notifications but by propagating these notification to all clients is not always desirable.
+Devices send regularly notifications but by propagating these notifications to all clients is not always desirable.
 For that reason notifications are filtered.
 The default is to not send notifications and clients need to explicitly request them with subscriptions (note that it is allowed that subscriptions would be seeded by the broker based on the login).

 The speciality of these methods is that they are client specific.
-In general RPC should respond to all clients, if it they have high enough access rights, the same way.
-But these methods manage client's specific table of subscriptions and thus it must work with only client specific info.
+In general RPC should respond to all clients, if it has access rights high enough, the same way.
+But these methods manage client's specific table of subscriptions, and thus it must work with only client specific info.

 #### `.broker/currentClient:subscribe`